BhaskarS1ngha/RDS/ReadMe.md

 THRESHOLD: Threshold value for the rough density segmentation.
 Defaults to 70 if not provided.\
 The function returns a numpy array containing the segmented image.\

+## Miscellaneous
+The folder [SampleData](SampleData) contains some sample X-Ray images of human lungs used for testing the code.